The Estate

 Sorting (again) at the winery

 The baskets are trucked at quick, regular intervals to the winery, then carefully emptied one by one onto a vibrating table where members of the home team will check the bunches of grapes once more before they go into the destemming and sorting machine.
 Finally, the selected berries travel along a conveyor belt where 12 of our most trusted team members make sure that nothing but the best go through to the crusher.
+They are then directed through a pipe towards the day’s dedicated vat, by natural gravity thanks to the existing incline of our land.

 Needless to say that when you spend all this time working together, many secrets are revealed over the table… But the grapes take them to the vats to be drowned in lush, aromatic juice!